 2. Upgrade Your Towels (And Display Them Well)

-You can’t have spa vibes with scratchy towels, sorry.
-Invest in plush bath sheets and extra hand towels, then store them like you’re expecting guests—even if it’s just you and your 8 a.m. mirror face.
+You can't really get spa vibes with scratchy towels.
+Invest in plush bath sheets and a few extra hand towels, then store them like you're expecting guests, even if it's just you and your 8 a.m. mirror face.
+Warm, oversized towels are one of the simplest ways to make your spa bathroom decor feel intentional.

 Try This